gantry/docs/pages/01.gantry5/04.tutorials/14.copying-particles/docs.md

         @import "PARTICLENAME";
     ```

     !!!
-You do **not** preface the *PARTICLENAME* with an underscore.
+You do **not** prefix the *PARTICLENAME* with an underscore.

 6. If the particle does use a separate JS file then you need to load that JS file.
-You do this in your **recipient** theme in the base outline on the **page settings** tab.
+You do this in your **recipient** theme in the base outline on the **Page Settings** tab.

     ![](copy-particle_1.png)

-7. The particle that you are copying may also have a dependency on a JS library (e.g. JQuery, Mootools, etc) so you may also need to ensure the appropriate library is loaded too.
-You do this again on the **page settings** tab of the base outline by dragging the **Javascript Frameworks** Atom onto the Atoms section (if you don't already have one) and then editing the atom settings to toggle on the appropriate framework.
+7. The particle that you are copying may also have a dependency on a JS library (e.g. jQuery, Mootools, etc) so you may also need to ensure the appropriate library is loaded too.
+You do this again on the **Page Settings** tab of the base outline by dragging the **JavaScript Frameworks** atom onto the Atoms section (if you don't already have one) and then editing the atom settings to toggle on the appropriate framework.

     ![](copy-particle_2.png)

-8. Go to the base outline **styles** tab and click on **Recompile CSS**
+8. Go to the base outline **Styles** tab and click on **Recompile CSS**.

 That's it!
 Now you should be able to use the particle from your **donor** theme in your new **recipient** theme.